 - After a short break, repeat the entire process again 2-3 more time.

-- Enjoy the euphorie!
+- Enjoy the euphoria!
 Normally, the more rounds you do the more stoned/high you feel.

 #4 Trigger breathing.
 Before every meal or at another “trigger point” in your day, take three deep breaths and think about something you are grateful for or someone you love.
 It doesn’t really get any easier than that!

 #4 For surfers/divers practice apnea.
-Apnea is breath holding.
+Apnea is breath-holding.
 If your sport involves a necessary level of comfort under the water, then apnea is one of the best things you can do your confidence.
 Keep in mind to always practice on dry land and never push yourself while underwater.
 Never dive alone.
-Free dive tables are the prefered method of training for static apnea.
+Free dive tables are the preferred method of training for static apnea.